 Wasserstein Fellows are practicing public interest lawyers who spend three days on-campus meeting with individual Harvard Law students to advise them about public interest career paths.
 They also speak to students in group settings and assist OPIA staff in developing additional advising insights and resources.

-• Those working in anti-trust, environmental law, AI governance, corporate accountability and economic justice, cultural heritage/art law, voting rights, and those working in private public interest or plaintiff’s side law firms.
+- Work on issues related to anti-trust, environmental law, AI governance, labor, immigration, cultural heritage/art law, democracy/rule of law, and those practicing in private public interest or plaintiff’s side law firms.

 In addition to our cohort of domestic three-day Fellows, OPIA will select three international law practitioners to spend a full week in residence at Harvard Law School advising students on pathways to international public service at nonprofit organizations and intergovernmental institutions.
 International Fellows can expect to meet with a high volume of LLMs as well as JD students.
 We especially encourage applicants engaged in international development, human rights litigation, digital rights, and global climate work to apply.